Item |

 Point Tracker allows you to enter the number of points you have for each state and species and, as you research through Filtering and Draw Odds, your point total will automatically be highlighted.

-To view important information and an overview of Utah’s rules/regulations, the draw system and bonus points, tag and license fees and an interactive boundary line map, check out our State Profile.
+To view important information and an overview of Utah’s rules/regulations, the draw system and bonus points, tag and license fees, and an interactive boundary line map, check out our State Profile.
 You can also view the Utah Elk Profile and Antelope Profile to access historical and statistical data to help you find trophy areas.

-Note: Applicants need to buy either a hunting license or combination hunting/fishing license to apply.
+Note: Applicants need to buy either a hunting license or a combination hunting/fishing license to apply.
 Applicants will not be charged the cost of the permit unless they are successful in the draw.

-Every applicant will need to have a valid hunting license to apply for hunts or even bonus points only.
+Every applicant will need to have a valid hunting license to apply for hunts or even bonus or preference points only.
 That hunting license is valid for 365 days from the date of purchase.
 Applicants can buy one hunting license every two years and apply if they time it correctly.
 For example, if you purchase a hunting license and apply on the last day of this application period and then apply early in next year's application period, you could apply for two years on one hunting license.
 You do not need a valid hunting license to actually hunt; you only need it to apply in the draw.

-Important notice: The percentages of permits allocated for each season changed in 2023 from previous years with the new statewide elk plan.
-This change reduced the number of permits primarily for the early rifle (any weapon) season.
-The application period was moved back to give applicants a chance to review tag allocations for the hunts they plan to apply for.
+The application period was also moved back to give applicants a chance to review tag allocations for the hunts they plan to apply for.
 UDWR will release the number of recommended permits for each hunt the first week of April.
 When you evaluate the odds of the hunts you are planning to apply for it is imperative to review the detailed draw odds pages for those hunts and compare the number of permits that were allocated at each point level.
 The mid-October seasons have the best odds for rifle hunters.
 The late season archery hunts have the best archery season odds; however, be cautious as those are late season spot and stalk hunts that will have lower harvest success rates.

-Utah has a hybrid draw system for limited entry elk and antelope permits where they guarantee 50% of the permits for each hunt to the applicants with the most bonus points and 50% are randomly allocated.
+Utah has a hybrid draw system for limited-entry elk and antelope permits, where they guarantee 50% of the permits for each hunt to the applicants with the most bonus points, and 50% are randomly allocated.
+If there is an odd number of permits for a hunt (for example, three), the bulk go to high point holders, and only one will be randomly allocated.
+If there is only one permit, it will be randomly drawn.

 The random draw takes into consideration the number of points each applicant has, meaning you get more chances in the random draw with each point you have.
-For example, if I have zero points, I get one chance, but if I have eight points, I get nine chances (one for each point I have and one for this year’s application).
-If there is an odd number of permits (for example, three), the bulk go to high point holders and only one will be randomly allocated.
-If there is one permit only, it will be randomly drawn.
+For example, if I have zero points, I get one chance, but if I have ten points, I get eleven chances (one for each point I have and one for this year’s application).

-Applicants can apply as a group for limited entry elk and antelope.
+Applicants can apply as a group for limited-entry elk and antelope.
 Up to four applicants can apply on a group application.
 Group applicants will have their bonus points totaled and averaged and rounded down to the whole number.
-For example, if a group of three applies with three, five and nine bonus points, that application will go into the draw with five points (3+5+9=17/3=5.666 rounded to 5).
+For example, if a group of three applies with three, five, and nine bonus points, that application will go into the draw with five points (3+5+9=17/3=5.666 rounded to 5).
 Residents and nonresidents can apply as a group together on the same application.

 A group application is treated as a single application in the draw, meaning that if an application is successful in the draw, all applicants on that application will receive permits.
 Be aware that Utah will not over allocate their permit quotas to satisfy a group application.
 For example, if there is one permit remaining for any given hunt and a group application of two is drawn, they will bypass that application and move to the next single applicant.
 For resident/nonresident combo group applications, there must be enough nonresident permits to cover the nonresident applicants on the application.
-If there was an application with two nonresidents and two resident applicants and there was only one nonresident permit available for the hunt they applied for, that application has no chance at being successful in the draw.
+If there was an application with two nonresidents and two resident applicants, and there was only one nonresident permit available for the hunt they applied for, that application has no chance at being successful in the draw.

-Applicants can select two hunt choices when applying for limited entry hunts.
+Applicants can select two hunt choices when applying for limited-entry hunts.
 Every single applicant's first choice is considered before moving to any applicant's second choice.
-Essentially, it is very rare for a limited entry permit to be drawn as a second choice.
+Essentially, it is very rare for a limited-entry permit to be drawn as a second choice.
 To draw a hunt as a second choice, it would mean that there were permits remaining after every single applicant's first choice was considered.
 Be aware that if you draw a permit as a second choice you will lose any accumulated bonus points.

 Utah’s draw goes in the following order from first to last:

-Utah does not allow applicants to draw multiple limited entry tags in the same draw/year.
-You also cannot draw a limited entry and a once-in-a-lifetime (moose, bighorn sheep, mountain goat or bison) permit in the same year.
-In the rare case that an applicant has enough points to draw both a limited entry permit and a once-in-a-lifetime permit, they should decide which hunt they want to pursue.
-With the order of the draw, they would draw the limited entry hunt and their once-in-a-lifetime species application will not be considered in the draw.
+Utah does not allow applicants to draw multiple limited-entry tags in the same draw/year.
+You also cannot draw a limited entry and a once-in-a-lifetime (moose, bighorn sheep, mountain goat, or bison) permit in the same year.
+In the rare case that an applicant has enough points to draw both a limited-entry permit and a once-in-a-lifetime permit, they should decide which hunt they want to pursue.
+With the order of the draw, they would draw the limited entry hunt, and their once-in-a-lifetime species application will not be considered in the draw.

 Successful applicants who wish to return a permit that they have drawn can do so 30 days prior to the start of their hunt.
 In this case, they can have their bonus points reinstated; however, they would not earn one for that year's application.
-The cost of the limited entry permit will be refunded as long as it is returned 30 days prior to the hunt.
+The cost of the limited-entry permit will be refunded as long as it is returned 30 days prior to the hunt.
 If applicants drew a permit as part of a group, all members of the group must surrender their permits in order to have all of the applicants’ bonus points reinstated.
 Hunting licenses and application fees are nonrefundable.

-Statewide, the elk population is estimated at 80,600 (as of 2022) with an objective of 78,990.
+Statewide, the elk population is estimated at 82,140 (as of 2024) with an objective of 79,965.

 Random odds vary by the number of bonus points.
 Review the odds within your Insider account.

-The general archery permits are not specific to a unit and hunters who purchase a general season archery elk permit can hunt either spike elk units and/or any bull units.
+The general archery permits are not specific to a unit, and hunters who purchase a general season archery elk permit can hunt either spike elk units and/or any bull units.
 Archery hunters can harvest a spike or cow elk on almost every spike elk unit or they can harvest any bull or a cow elk on any bull units.
 The number of archery general season permits is unlimited.
 The OTC archery elk permit is a great opportunity for a hunter to harvest an elk and, with more states like Idaho and Colorado, opportunity hunts being harder to come by; it’s one of the best guarantees to hunt elk.

 Rifle and muzzleloader hunters must choose between buying a spike elk permit or any bull permit.
 Rifle hunters or muzzleloader hunters who buy a general spike tag can harvest a spike only on any of the open spike elk units.
 The general any bull elk rifle or muzzleloader permits are only valid for bull elk in general any bull units.
-In 2025, there will once again be an early rifle any bull hunt and a late rifle any bull hunt.
+In 2026, there will once again be an early rifle any bull hunt and a late rifle any bull hunt.
 There is a 15,000 permit cap that is shared between the early rifle any bull hunt and the any bull muzzleloader hunt.
 The 15,000 permits will sell out quickly.
 The late any bull rifle hunt is unlimited in the number of permits that can be sold.

 The rifle spike bull and muzzleloader spike bull permits have a shared cap of 15,000 permits.
 Out of those 15,000 permits, 4,500 can be sold as multi-season permits.
 Once again, these permits will sell out quickly.
 Hunters should plan on buying permits the day they go on sale in order to have the best chance at getting a permit.